What I Did: How To Cure Hashimoto’s Naturally

 AIP is much more comprehensive than a regular Paleo diet or even Whole30.
 I know, it sounds tough but it is doable.
 Small steps.
 The AutoImmune Protocol is not really meant to be long term but some prefer to stick with it.
 You’ll feel so much better that you won’t even miss those foods that much.
 It just won’t be worth the trouble of feeling sick and tired.
 As your gut heals, you can work back in some things… probably not gluten and dairy.
 Some items that are recommended on AIP may still bother you.
 I had histamine intolerance alongside my Hashimoto’s so I couldn’t tolerate fermented foods like bone broth, sauerkraut, kimchi like foods.
 Anything that was acetic or had vinegar was also a big no for me.
 You’ll start knowing your body and what does and doesn’t work.

 The other important thing to note with AIP is that it is not like the Atkins diet or Paleo, where you have a green light to consume a 300 gram (more than half a pound) of meat in one sitting.
-Meat should take up a small portion of your plate, fresh vegetables the majority and a very small amount of unrefined starch.
+Meat should take up a small portion of your plate, fresh vegetables the majority, some good fat and a very small amount of unrefined starch.
 True, proteins from meat aide in healing and rebuilding but quantity and quality must be observed.
 The meat should be organic, free range AND hormone free.
 Ingesting meat from diseased and caged animals injected with hormones and antibiotics leads to inflammation in your body.
 Same for farmed fish.
-I don't eat it.
-AND same principle for cow's milk and why dairy is such an issue.
+I don’t eat it.
+AND same principle for cow’s milk and why dairy is such an issue.

 2. Avoid Heavy Exercise in the beginning